The cost of chicken feeders can vary hugely.

 Fortunately most of the other hens will stand up to her or ignore her, but there will be one or two that are so intimidated by her that they won’t eat or drink while she is around.

-This is why you should always have more than one feeder.
+This is why you should always have more than one.

-The ideal number is 8-10 birds per feeder, but Ms. Bossy pants will alter that dynamic (even if there are only a handful of birds).
+The ideal number is 8-10 chickens per feeder, but Ms. Bossy pants will alter that dynamic (even if there are only a handful of chicken).

-Everyone does it differently and there really is no hard and fast rule for where you put your feeders.
+Everyone does it differently and there really is no hard and fast rule for where you place them.

 There are several common problems which people run into with chicken feeders.